mohjarabahh/nord-mobile-application-website/README.md

 <h1 align='center'>Nord Mobile Application Website</h1>

-Transformed a PSD web template into a sleek landing page using HTML and CSS.
-Designed for mobile app promotion, ensuring responsiveness across devices.
+A landing page for a mobile application presentation developed with HTML and CSS, built by converting a PSD web template made by [Graphberry](https://www.graphberry.com/item/nord-free-simple-app-landingage-one-page-template) into a usable and responsive website.
+It comes in a simple design which making it perfect for presentation website for a mobile application.
 Incorporated intuitive navigation and visually appealing layout for user engagement.
 Completed project with a clean code and efficient design, as well as, optimizing user experience.

 ## Preview
 ![design-view](./Images/preview.png)